 We manage community projects such as the Brixton Youth Theatre for local children, BYT Youngers and a variety of arts projects.

 We are dedicated to reflecting the cultural and ethnic diversity of Brixton, to promoting social cohesion and developing a programme of socially inclusive activities.

 Our management committee

 The current management committee consists of local residents, mainly with a background in the arts.
-Brixton Community Base is a registered charity under its original name of Brixton St Vincents Community Centre (Charity number 1082783).
+Brixton Community Based is a registered charity (charity number 1082783).
 Private donations are welcomed and with Gift Aid we can reclaim tax to the tune of 28p per donated pound from the government.

 We are constantly seeking to strengthen our management committee and pool of dedicated volunteers, so if you live locally and would like to get involved please see our volunteering page for details.